Zekfad/disposed/README.md

 and it wont be disposed, only garbage collected by the language GC.

-Such order is because parent object have references to children, therefore GC destroys parent first, then children looses reference and we'll be destroyed as well.
+Such order is because parent object have references to children, therefore GC destroys parent first, then children will lose references and will be destroyed.

 See [example](example/disposed_example.dart) for more details.